Saturday, October 21

-You decide how to combine your study: mash up sound art, robotics, performance, and immersive environments, or just focus on one or two of these elements.
-Learn programming code to create new technologies.
-Or, instead of going digital, pull concepts from dance, theatre, or sculpture into performance art.
+You decide how to combine your study: video art, performance art, robotics, sound art and immersive environments, or just focus on one or two of these streams.
+Learn programming and digital technologies to create new artistic experiences.
+Or pull concepts from dance, theatre, or even sculpture, and use your own body as medium into performance art.

 Combine studies in media arts, new technologies and interdisciplinary practices with a major in Intermedia.
 Imagine a learning environment where you can study electronic arts, video, performance art, immersive environments and sound art production.
 The Intermedia program addresses the creative interests of student artists who want to explore the interdisciplinary relationships between emerging, new and existing media technologies and traditional visual arts.
 Intermedia encourages dialogue between traditional disciplines and new forms of artistic expression using technology and integrated media with a focus on electronic arts, video art and performance art.

 This program is available for Fall admission only.

 The portfolio of artwork for admission to a Studio Arts program should be a collection of your best and most recent work in visual arts.
 It should represent your individual interests, abilities and explorations.
 Consider visual, conceptual, and technical proficiency in selecting your best and most recent work.